Egypt follows Gulf allies in reopening airspace to Qatar

 The lifting of Egypt's aviation ban allowed Qatari flights to cross Egyptian airspace and national carriers from both countries to submit flight operating schedules for approval, state newspaper Al-Ahram reported.

-EgyptAir plans to run a daily flight to and from Doha, the aviation ministry said in a statement, without setting a start date.
+EgyptAir plans to run a daily flight to and from Doha, the aviation ministry said in a statement.
 An additional flight could be added if there was sufficient demand, it said.

+EgyptAir's chairman told local TV that the carrier expected to resume flights to Qatar from Jan.
+18. In addition to daily flights from Cairo, four flights a week would be operated from Alexandria to Doha, he said.

 Qatar Airways was expected to restart flights between Doha and Egypt on Friday, pending approval, sources at Cairo airport said.